JULY 2, 2018 – AUGUST 10, 2018

 Is there academic support for special needs students with IEPs?

-Academic Tutoring Support Services for special needs students with IEPs are available at all three clubhouses.
+Academic Tutoring Support Services for special needs students with IEPs are available at Harriman and Gerry Clubhouses.
 Contact your education director for more information.

 Drop Off Policies